Negative Adverbs

 "We should not tolerate bullying."

-hardly, barely, and scarcely for almost no
+hardly, barely, scarcely (expressing almost no)

-"I can read the words."
+Positive: "I can read the words."

 "I can hardly read the words."